Case File · San Bernardino County, California

 Joshua Tree Corridor Rejections

 Multiple resort and commercial development proposals in the Joshua Tree / high-desert corridor have faced identical opposition dynamics.
-The Community Sentinel would have surfaced the pattern before Wonder Inn filed a single application document.
+The cited community-risk review surfaces the pattern before Wonder Inn filed a single application document.

 “When the opposition has a campaign name before you've filed, you're not facing a planning process.
 You're facing a political campaign.”